 - Provides the ability to select only the regulation subparts that the OCR requests in the event of an audit

 - Maps each requirement to your corresponding policies and evidence for submission to the OCR

 What Does HITRUST v9.5 Mean for Your Organization?

-The new MyCSF Compliance and Reporting Pack for HIPAA enables organizations to more quickly and seamlessly submit and present compliance evidence.
+The new MyCSF Compliance and Reporting Pack for HIPAA enable organizations to more quickly and seamlessly submit and present compliance evidence.
 If you already hold a HITRUST v9.3 or v9.4 certification, HITRUST will be unable to create an OCR package upon an audit.
 In order to better safeguard your organization, you will need to resubmit your assessment for HITRUST v9.5.

 If your organization handles PHI, ePHI or PII data, there are two main reasons you may be selected to undergo an OCR audit.
-The first based purely on the number of records that you own and that may have been compromised due to a security breach.
+The first is based purely on the number of records that you own and that may have been compromised due to a security breach.
 The second reason you may be selected is based on how you responded immediately following the breach.
 There are defined laws in place regarding the aftermath of a security breach and the order in which you need to notify all parties: